namespacelabs/breakpoint/README.md

 Breakpoint pauses the execution of CI workflows and waits for SSH connections.
 When you are done debugging the CI environment, you can resume the workflow to continue its run.
 In case you need more time in the SSH session, you can extend the time the workflow remains paused.

-## Use Breakpoint
+## Using Breakpoint

 Breakpoint loves GitHub Actions.
-You add Breakpoints to your GitHub Actions CI with the [Breakpoint Action](https://github.com/namespacelabs/breakpoint-action).
+You can use the [Breakpoint Action](https://github.com/namespacelabs/breakpoint-action) to add a breakpoint to a GitHub workflow; but most importantly, you can add breakpoints that only trigger when there's a failure in the workflow.

 The example below triggers the Breakpoint only if the previous step (i.e. `go test`) failed.
-When that happens, the Breakpoint pauses the workflow for 30 minutes and allows SSH from GitHub users "jack123" and "alice321".
+When that happens, Breakpoint pauses the workflow for 30 minutes and allows SSH from GitHub users "jack123" and "alice321".

 ```yaml
 jobs: